The Educational Management Vision

 Micro-teaching will improve teacher awareness of the implementation of teaching strategies in their classroom.
 Being able to observe one’s self in a video-recording and then receiving feedback from peers will help teachers gain greater perspective on their own teaching style.
 Additionally, observing other teachers will help them pick up new styles and techniques.

 Do your lessons have precise organization, explanations, examples, and guided practice?

-Teacher clarity will increase teacher preparedness, improve teacher content knowledge, increase teacher awareness of common misconceptions, and equip the teacher with the tools needed to be considered an effective and trustworthy teacher.
+Teacher clarity in a lesson design and delivery will increase teacher preparedness, improve teacher content knowledge, increase teacher awareness of common misconceptions, and equip the teacher with the tools needed to be considered an effective and trustworthy teacher.